Chapter 48: “License Lost”

 “Hey, I paid twenty dollars.
 Canadian.”

-I shook my head in disbelief and threw my head in my hands.
+I shook my head in disbelief and threw into my hands.

 “And I JUST got my license back too…”